University Graduate Students Walk Out To Protest Tax Plan That Hurts Them

 "Graduate students already struggle to get by and this will just be another factor that dissuades people from getting Ph.D.s," Nicoludis said.

 He said he saves money by living in an attic.
-"In the winter it's very cold, in the summer it's hot.
+"In the winter it's very cold, in the summer it's very hot.
 I just deal with that because I want to pursue a graduate degree here.
-I want to get a Ph.D. to contribute to the science that's done in our country, and to do that I need to save some money by living in an unfavorable housing situation with five roommates.," Nicoludis said.
+I want to get a Ph.D.
+I want to contribute to the science that's done in our country, and to do that I need to save some money by living in an unfavorable housing situation with five roommates," Nicoludis said.

 At the University of Maryland, students said they felt like the tax plan treats them like trash, and they wore garbage bags to a rally.